roseandlily33/sundaeCherry84/readMeExample.md

   run npm install

   ## Usage:
-  You use it through a CLI
+  through the cmd line

   ## License:
-  GPLv3 allows you to copy, distribute and modify software as long as you track changes, dates in the source files.
-Any modifications must be available under the GPL with build and install instructions.
+  Apache license lets you do what you want as long as you include the permissive license.

   ## Contributing:
-  You can contribute by adding to this open source software
+  you cant

   ## Tests:
-  Make any pie that you'd like and see if it works
+  Try to make pie

   ## Questions:
   For any questions please reach out to me at: